-I was leery but intrigued when I first spotted Giada’s chicken chili recipe.
+I was leery but intrigued when I first spotted Giada’s chicken chili recipe, about a decade ago.
 Her chosen blend of spices was new to me, but seemed to receive rave reviews.
 I ended up making several changes to her recipe, but stayed true to the concept.
 My dairy-free white chicken chili is made without cheese, has a mild-to-medium heat, and uses chopped chicken.
 And it is delicious!

 Dairy-Free White Chicken Chili that’s Healthy and Tomato-Free